kennylevinsen/jirafs/README.md

 sudo mount -t 9p -o trans=tcp,port=30000,noextend,sync,dirsync,nosuid,tcp 127.0.0.1 /mnt/jira
 ```

+Beware that v9fs, the 9P kernel support for Linux, has a few bugs.
+One is that it does not feed through the OTRUNC opening option properly.
+Another is that it does not handle large directory listings well, so keep maxlisting to about 100.
+The patches to fix this are on their way, but it will probably take a while before you'll get the update.

+These issues are due to v9fs not getting much use as a "normal" 9P client, but let's change that!

 ## Disclaimer

 jirafs comes without any warranties.
 The jirafs directory structure may change at random until an optimal shape has been reached.